 Michelle Denise Jackson is a writer, storyteller, and content creator born and raised in Southern California.
-She grew up in the dusty desert valleys of the Inland Empire, where she created melodramatic soap operas with her half-naked Barbies to stifle the boredom.
+She grew up in the dusty desert valleys of the Inland Empire, where she created melodramatic soap operas with her half-naked Barbies to stifle her boredom.
 When she outgrew her dolls, she read a lot of books, watched a lot of TV, and played a lot of The Sims 2.

 Upon graduating, Michelle returned home to California and co-founded ¡DUENDE!
 Long Beach, a grassroots arts organization that provided arts-based workshops and performance opportunities to local youth.
 In 2012, ¡DUENDE! took Long Beach's youth slam poetry team to compete at the Brave New Voices International Youth Poetry Festival.
 Michelle also led youth programs for Planned Parenthood Los Angeles and the South L.A.
 Youth Advisory Council for Reproductive Health.
 She is one of the founding organizers of the Spring Into Love Healthy Teen Fest, an annual day of workshops that educate and celebrate sexual health and reproductive justice.